wp-plugins/comprehensive-google-map-plugin/readme.txt

 9. When having marker Geo mashup, you can display in the info bubble marker's original post and post content excerpt instead of normally address and lat/long

 == Changelog ==

+= 7.0.30 =
+* Enhancement: Added German translation
+* Enhancement: Fixed CSS on the client side when direction section is opened

 = 7.0.29 =
 * Enhancement: Added admin config setting to enable short code builder under custom post/page types.